-Europe has one of the largest and most varied economies in the world, with significant differences in average salaries across countries.
-According to Eurostat, the average annual full-time adjusted salary per employee in Europe differs widely across countries.
+Europe has one of the world’s largest and most diverse economies.
+There are significant differences in the average salaries paid to individuals across European countries.
+According to Eurostat, the average salaries in Europe per employee differs widely across EU member state.
 It ranged from the lowest €13,503 in Bulgaria to the highest €81,064 in Luxembourg.
-While nine member states reported average salaries above the EU average of €37,863, 17 countries fell below this benchmark.
+Additionally, nine European Union member states have average salaries higher than the EU average of €37,863, while 17 countries fall below this level.

 The following table shows the average full-time adjusted salary per employee in Europe in 2023, according to the latest data available from Eurostat.